Is EMDR Right for You?

 …but because they’ve reached the edge of what understanding alone can do.

-It’s less about starting over, and more about allowing what you already know to finally feel resolved.
+It’s less about starting over and more about allowing what you already know to finally integrate fully into the rest of your body.

 If you’re wondering whether EMDR is right for you, that question itself is often a meaningful place to start.

-Sometimes it helps to have a space to explore that with someone who understands the process.
+Sometimes it helps to have a space to explore that a little more, with someone who understands the process.

 If you’d like, you’re welcome to reach out.

-We can talk through what you’re noticing and whether EMDR feels like the right next step.
+We can talk through what you’re noticing and whether this feels like the right next step for you

 Previous